 Does Salt Expire?

 Pure salt does not expire and can last indefinitely when stored properly.
 Salt is a mineral and a natural preservative.
 However, salt products with additives like iodine or anti-caking agents may lose effectiveness over time, and flavored salts can degrade.
-Like salt, sugar and honey also last indefinitely.
+Like salt, sugar also lasts indefinitely when stored properly.

 Key Takeaways